 Tenth Anniversary Edition SeaDoo Spark X release date

 BRP Sea-Doo models are generally revealed during the second half of the previous model year.
-So for the 2024 Spark model year we can expect to see the official BRP product reveal sometime mid 2023.
-Technically the first Spark was introduced to the world in 2014, so a tenth anniversary edition spark would theoretically be announced sometime mid 2023… though I’d expect more information to slowly roll out as we progress towards 2023.
+So for the 2024 Spark model year we can expect to see the official BRP product reveal sometime mid to late 2023.
+Technically the first Spark was introduced to the world in 2014, so a tenth anniversary edition "2024 Sea-Doo Spark" would theoretically be announced sometime late 2023... so I'd expect more information to slowly roll out as we progress through the year.
 Stay tuned!